Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL conference championships, more

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The 2026 AFC and NFC Championship Games are set for Sunday and will feature the Patriots vs. Broncos and Rams vs. Seahawks, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Teams will look to punch their ticket to Super Bowl LX on Sunday when the Patriots meet the Broncos in the AFC Championship Game, and when the Rams battle the Seahawks in the NFC Championship Game, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Quarterback Drake Maye and the Patriots will meet backup Jarrett Stidham and the Broncos, while Matthew Stafford and the Rams battle Sam Darnold and the Seahawks, leaving plenty of ways to utilize the best DFS apps.
-Also on Thursday's slate are eight NBA games, eight NHL games, college hoops action and more.
+Also on Friday's slate are eight NBA games, eight NHL games, college hoops action and more.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.